tbanj/Assignments/README.md

 # Assignments
-This repository contains students assignments and solutions
+This repository contains students assignments and solutions which they shall submit via a pull request.
+And feels cool to submit a PR.